m1ch3l99/reactJS-Todo-application/README.md

 # reactJS-Todo-application
-This is a web based todo application built with React JS, react context-api, hooks, ana some of the Material UI library components.
+This is a web based todo application built with React JS, react context-api, hooks, and some of the Material UI library components.

 Application features:
 -Add a todo,